 Integral to the MDiv program is theological field education.
 A wide variety of placements may be undertaken, including parishes, hospitals, prisons and social service agencies.
 The focal point of theological field education is a full-time supervised Internship undertaken in the fourth term of study.
 Structured in this fashion, students are able to pay special attention to integrating their theoretical work with their practical training throughout the whole of their study program.

 Spiritual formation at Trinity is rooted in the corporate prayer and public liturgy of the Church.
-Theology students, like all Christians, are expected to be faithful in their participation in the Daily Office and the Eucharist.
+Theology students, like all Christians, are expected to be faithful in their participation in the Daily Office and the Eucharist (or, for Orthodox students, Orthodox worship).
 Each student is expected to strive for a disciplined personal spiritual life consisting of regular times for prayer and meditation, retreat and spiritual direction.
 The Faculty of Divinity sponsors an annual retreat as well as periodic quiet days, and other structured opportunities for prayer and meditation.
-Spiritual Direction can be arranged for those who do not already have a Spiritual Director.
+Spiritual Direction is required (and funded) for all MDiv students.

 Trinity has provided me with the space and support to develop the skills needed for ministry both in and out of the classroom.